ganbarodigital/php-http-status/docs/index.md

 ## What Is The HTTP Status Library?

-The _HTTP Status Library_ is an easy-to-use way to add HTTP status codes to your value objects, entities, and exceptions.
+Ganbaro Digital's _HTTP Status Library_ is an easy-to-use way to add HTTP status codes to your value objects, entities, and exceptions.

 * Ships with a prebuilt collection of HTTP status code value objects.
 * Use traits to add instant HTTP status code values to your value objects, entities and exceptions.